jfelipefg17/ProyectoAnalisisNumerico/DigitalNumbers/pseudocode/pseudocode3methods.md

 **BEGIN**

-Start with two initial approximations x0 and x1, and evaluate the function at both points.
+Start with two initial approximations x0 and x1.

-Repeat up to N times:

-Construct a secant line using the two most recent points and compute a new approximation of the root as the intersection of this line with the x-axis.
+Evaluate f at both points.

+Compute the first estimate using the secant formula based on x0 and x1.

+Evaluate f at this new estimate.
+Set the initial error to a large number so the loop starts.

+Repeat until the error is smaller than the tolerance or N iterations are reached:

+>Remember the previous approximation before updating it.
+>Compute a new approximation using the secant formula with the two most recent values.
+>Check that the denominator is not zero:
+> - If it is zero, stop - the method cannot proceed.
-Evaluate the function at the new approximation.
+>Evaluate f at the new approximation.

-Check the difference between the new approximation and the previous one.
+>Calculate the error as the absolute difference between the new and previous approximations.
- If this difference is smaller than the given tolerance, stop and report the current approximation as the root.

-Otherwise, update the points by discarding the oldest value and keeping the two most recent approximations.
+>Update the values by discarding the oldest approximation and keeping the two most recent ones.

-If the method does not converge after N iterations, report that the method failed.
+>Increase the iteration counter by one.

+Report the final approximation as the root.

 **END**